-Using this methodology, we evaluate GPT-2's ability to predict the 15 items from Murphy (1988) that yielded emergent features.
-Recall that in the behavioral study, people were evaluated on the relation between the property and the complex concept "Empty stores," compared to the property and the bare noun ("Stores") and the bare adjective (operationalized as "Empty things").
+(operationalized as "Empty things").
 GPT-2 was evaluated on these three relations too.
 For additional rigor, we also evaluated the model on an alternative phrasing of the bare noun ("Regular stores") and an inconsistent adjective-noun pair ("Crowded stores").
-A prediction was considered successful (and in alignment with the human judgments) if the property was most typical of the consistent adjective-noun pair, e.g., if "Empty stores lose money" had the highest score.
+A prediction was considered successful (and in alignment with the human judgments) if the property was most typical of the consistent adjective-noun pair, for example, if "Empty stores lose money" had the highest score.

 As summarized in Table 4, GPT-2 makes successful predictions for only 7 of 15 items.
 Notable errors include judging "are rusty" as more typical of "new saws" than "ancient saws" and judging "are sticky" as more typical of "clean bowls" than "dirty bowls."
 GPT-2 also judges "losing money" as more typical of "regular stores" than "empty stores."
 Despite obvious errors, it did get some cases right which seemingly require background knowledge, knowing that "are cooked in a pie" is more typical of "sliced apples" than "whole apples."
-However word repetition may have helped it get two other cases right: "Russian novels are written in Russian" and "Green bicycles are painted green."
+However, word repetition may have helped it get two other cases right: "Russian novels are written in Russian" and "Green bicycles are painted green."

-To see if the model would do better with increased context, we re-ran each case with an additional sentence before the main sentence of interest.
+To see if the model would do better with increased context, we reran each case with an additional sentence before the main sentence of interest.
 (The sentence did not directly refer to the tested feature.)
 For instance, GPT-2 scored the following multi-sentence utterance, "Stores are still where most products are purchased.
 Empty stores lose money."
-As before, the only phrase to appear on the left-hand-side of the conditional is "lose money" while everything else appears on the right-hand-side.
+As before, the only phrase to appear on the left hand side of the conditional is "lose money" while everything else appears on the right hand side.
 The additional context did not seem to help, as the model largely got the same set of cases right (7 of 15; last column, Table 4).

 This performance is consistent with Yu and Ettinger's (2020) conclusion that many interpretations do not go far beyond the individual lexical items, even for sophisticated Transformers that, in principle, allow for very flexible types of conceptual combination.
 Of course, the results of Yu and Ettinger and the items from Murphy (1988) should not be taken as the final word on understanding complex concepts in sophisticated language models.
 We suggest that other tests of combinations sample the content of the representation rather than similarity between combinations.
 Our test may also have been easy in some respects.
-Due to the massive scale of training, predictive text
+Due to the massive scale of training, predictive text models like GPT-2 will be familiar with many of these complex concepts already (empty stores, sliced apples, etc.)-even if it doesn't understand them fully.
+In contrast, people can generate and understand genuinely new compositions, say a cactus pig or snow soda (Wisniewski, 1997).
+We see the challenge of understanding complex concepts, and the role of background knowledge in interpreting these compositions, as key to understanding words as people do.